jhs67/autoshader/README.md

 This aims to be a tool to automate some of the tasks needed to use vulkan shaders from c++ code.

+There are two facets to the autoshader package.
+The first is a tool that analysis compiled spirv code to create a c++ reflection of the pipeline interface.
+This includes reflection of the structure types used in uniform and storage buffers and also information about the sets and bindings used for uniform and storage variables.
+Information about vertex input locations and types can also be reflected for graphics pipelines.

+The second is a header only library that uses the reflected interface information to create interfaces you can use to create and interact with the pipeline.

 Type reflection
 ---------------